defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/basics/game-theory.md

 - **Information Sets**: If a player doesn't know exactly which node they're at (because they don't see the other player's choice yet), then these nodes are grouped by a dashed line (an "information set").
 This indicates **imperfect information**, the player makes the same decision at any node in that information set.

 An **extensive‐form game** is essentially a **game tree** that shows players' moves step by step, in the order they're made, including what each player knows when making a decision.
-We will have:

 Let's think of the following example: two players, **Katzenberg** (DreamWorks) and **Eisner** (Disney), are deciding whether to produce the bug‐themed animated films (Antz vs. A Bug's Life).
 Initially, Katzenberg can either **stay** at Disney or **leave** to form DreamWorks.
 That choice kicks off the game.

 ![Game tree example](/img/full-tree.jpg)

 [J. Watson. _Strategy: An Introduction to Game Theory_, Norton 2002](https://archive.org/details/strategyintroduc0000wats)